espressif/esp-eth-drivers/README.md

 We welcome all contributions to the drivers and Component Manager project.

 You can contribute by fixing bugs, adding features, adding documentation or reporting an [issue](https://github.com/espressif/esp-eth-drivers/issues).
 We accept contributions via [Github Pull Requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
+See the [project Contributing Guide](CONTRIBUTING.md) for more information.

 Before reporting an issue, make sure you've searched for a similar one that was already created.